LoogleCZ/FS17-FillableConfiguration/README.md

-# Fertilizer Control for FS17
+# Fillable configuration for FS17

 Script is under development!
 If you want to help me, let me know first.